Do you struggle with anger?

 As I’ve come to understand this deep, unhealthy desire that I have for control, I’ve come to see anger as a dashboard indicator.
 The anger, which is obvious to everyone, often signals some deeper, heart level issue with control.
 So I’ve learned to ask, when I feel the anger rising, “OK, Shannon.
 What are you trying to control here?”
 Or, “What do you think you’re losing control of?”

 Ultimately, I have very little control over how everything turns out.
-I can’t determine what professions my kids choose, my husband’s level of commitment to God, or whether the dog throws up on the carpeting.
-And if I try to control these things, anger is the obvious result.
+I can’t determine what professions my kids choose, my husband’s level of commitment to God, or whether the plane crashes with me on it.
+I can’t control the little things either, like where the dog throws up.
+If I do try to control these things, anger is often the result.

 When I rehearse the lie that I have to take control and make everything turn out right, I will become angry, frustrated, and create tension wherever I turn.
-But when I remind myself the truth—that God already is in control, I can find satisfied, resting peace.
+But when I remind myself the truth—that God already is in control, I can release my clutch on all the things too big for me to carry.

 Hi Shannon, I took the test and answered yes to at least 1/2 of the questions.
 Earlier this year I had a tremendous desire to throw and break dishes, glass ware, anything.
 I thought it wold be very satisfying.
 Of course, I didn’t.
 That would be immature and not show control.
 Apparently I have a lot to work on.
 Thanks to both you and Pearl for putting me on a path to understanding myself and also for showing me a way out.
 I want God to be in control of my day.
 I know His way is the only way to happiness and maybe my wanting to control things around me is what has been keeping me from finding His peace.